munificent/craftinginterpreters/book/evaluating-expressions.md

 but empty arrays are... also truthy.
 The number `0` is falsey, but the *string* `"0"` is truthy.

-In Python, empty strings are falsey like JS, but other empty sequences are falsey too.
+In Python, empty strings are falsey like in JS, but other empty sequences are falsey too.

 In PHP, both the number `0` and the string `"0"` are falsey.
 Most other